sr99622/Cayenue/README.md

 ---

 Cayenue requires network access to communicate with cameras in Stand Alone or Server mode.
-If the host computer uses a firewall, it may be necessary to enable some communciations ports so that cameras can use the WS-Discovery protocol to announce their presence to the program.
+If the host computer uses a firewall, it may be necessary to enable some communications ports so that cameras can use the WS-Discovery protocol to announce their presence to the program.

 Some Distributions come with ```firewalld``` pre-installed and configured.
 These commands will work with firewalld and present a common operation that other firewalls will implement in a similar fashion.